wmde/wikibase-docker/quickstatements/README.md

 Finally you should be redirected back to Quickstatements and you should appear logged in.

 Use Quickstatements as normal with the Run button.
 Currently "Run in background" is not supported by this image.

-#### Approve the consumer for other users
-So other users can also use quickstatements you also need to approve it as a consumer.

-Navigate to http://\<your wikibase\>/Special:OAuthManageConsumers/proposed

-Click 'review/manage' on your new consumer

-Then fill in any reason to approve the consumer (e.g. made by admin)

-and click 'Update consumer status'

 #### Troubleshooting
 If you see an error such as mw-oauth exception when trying to log in check that you have passed the right consumer token